-Audit Area and Questions A B • C Evidence Tasks and priorities By Whom and Date identified children 35.
+Audit Area and Questions A v B ✓ C V Evidence Tasks and priorities By Whom and Date identified children 35.
 Governors are able to identify examples of reasonable adjustments made at the school Х See buildings section of head teachers termly report to governors.
 None None 36.
 Governors are able to identify examples where different cultures, religions and beliefs are respected and appreciated Х Other values and cultures are embedded into the curriculum through visits and visitors.
 None None 37.
 The governing body knows how the school tracks relative underachievement by race, disability and gender, and how successful this has been addressed X All data is presented to Governors.
 This includes the categories named as well as vulnerable groups.
 Continue to present data at least annually.
-S.Bond Assessment Leader Annually 88.
-The school is confident that where possible excluded or self-excluded pupils are successfully re-integrated X Only one child with fixed term exclusion in last 13 years.
+S.Bond Assessment Leader Annually The school is confident that where possible excluded or self-excluded pupils are successfully re-integrated X Only one child with fixed term exclusion in last 13 years.
 Fully reintegrated.
 None None 39.
 The systems in place to monitor hate incidents, hate crimes, discrimination, bullying or harassment, if used, have been successful X Policies are followed rigorously with outcomes positive.
 Continue to follow policy.
 Rare incidents of bullying/hate are reported to Governing Body under Part 2 S.Bond Termly 40.
 Staff have monitored discipline and exclusion patterns to highlight particular groups and where relevant have discussed these with the governing body X Anonymised behaviour incidents and actions are summarised as part of headteacher's termly report to governors.
 None None Equity and Extended Services 41.
-The school's Self Evaluation Process contains judgements on the contribution parents and other communities makes to pupils' learning and well being Х A strong feature of our school.
+The school's Self Evaluation Process contains judgements on the contribution parents and other communities makes to pupils' learning and well being X A strong feature of our school.
 All stakeholders involved in SIP and contribute through questionnaires.
 Continue annually.
 S.Bond 42.
 The Governors know of the impact of: Partnership arrangements with other schools International links Use of shared facilities Opportunities for intercultural activities X WC7 learning network.
 Achieved International School Award.
 Pram Pushers promote community cohesion.
 Continue with successful partnerships.
 None

-Audit Area and Questions Ą B ✓ C Evidence Tasks and priorities By Whom and Date 43.
-The Governors know how funds such as-Pupil Х PP impact statements Ensure Pupil Premium Report is S.Bond Premium have benefited children. available on website. updated annually and placed on website for public access.
-Annually 44.
-Governors used the criteria in the Х Successful appraisal of Leadership and Governance has been Governors Strengthening Community section of the Head headteacher.
-Headteacher is judged as outstanding in all aspects Jan Appraisal Team Teachers National Standards when appointing Assistant Director (schools) 2015 Twice per year. a new head teacher and/or refer to these in for Local Authority. setting objectives in performance management
+Audit Area and Questions A ~ B ✔ C ✓ Evidence Tasks and priorities By Whom and Date 43.
+The Governors know how funds such as-Pupil Premium have benefited children. Х PP impact statements available on website.
+Ensure Pupil Premium Report is updated annually and placed on website for public access.
+S.Bond Annually 44.
+Governors used the criteria in the Strengthening Community section of the Head Teachers National Standards when appointing a new head teacher and/or refer to these in setting objectives in performance management Х Successful appraisal of headteacher.
+Headteacher is Assistant Director (schools) for Local Authority.
+Leadership and Governance has been judged as outstanding in all aspects Jan 2015 Governors Appraisal Team Twice per year.